tox-dev/tox/docs/config.rst

 does not exist.

-environment variable substitutions with default values
+Environment variable substitutions with default values
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++

 If you specify a substitution string like this::